luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 The paradox is, that both observers are right.
 Again we see demonstrated that simultaneous for one does not necessarily mean simultaneous for another.
 Very counter intuitive and yet: very true.

 As you see both observers do not agree where the ladder is when the left door is closed.
-Where for the barn observer both doors closes at the same time, this does not happen for the ladder observer.
+Where for the barn observer both doors close at the same time, this does not happen for the ladder observer.

 ````{example} John Bell